Entomophagy in humans: Pest harvesting

 Some researchers have proposed entomophagy as a solution to policy incoherence created by traditional agriculture, by which conditions are created which favor a few insect species, which then multiply and are termed "pests".
 In parts of Mexico, the grasshopper Sphenarium purpurascens is controlled by its capture and use as food.
-Such strategies allow decreased use of pesticide and create a source of income for farmers totaling nearly US$3000 per family.
+Such strategies allow decreased use of pesticides and create a source of income for farmers totaling nearly US$3000 per family.
 Environmental impact aside, some argue that pesticide use is inefficient economically due to its destruction of insects which may contain up to 75 percent animal protein in order to save crops containing no more than 14 percent protein.